sara5521/Penetration-Testing-Tools/service-enumeration/smb/nmap.md

 - 🏢 Domain: `ine.local`
 - ⏰ System Time: Useful for timestamp-based exploits or detecting timezone config

+**💡 Pro Tip:** This script rarely requires authentication and is great for initial reconnaissance.

 ---

 ## 🌐 2.
 Detect SMB Protocol Version